 Flat | One fixed amount — the most common case |

-Percent | A percentage of an external value (calculated at quote time) |
+Percent | A percentage of a reference value, calculated at quote time |

-Graduated Tiered | Each tier applies progressively to volumes within the tier |
+Graduated Tiered | Each tier applies progressively to volumes within that tier |

-Volume Tiered | The entire volume is priced at the tier matching the total quantity |
+Volume Tiered | The entire quantity is priced at the tier matching the total |

 None | Placeholder — the price is filled in manually at quote time |